qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins.rst

 It is, however, quite straightforward to search through all the available external plugins by providing keywords, choosing a named repository and/or filtering on the status of plugins (currently installed or uninstalled in your system).
-Searching and filtering is done from the QGIS Python Plugin Installer
+Searching and filtering is done from the |qg| Python Plugin Installer

 .. tip:: **Add more repositories**